MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -LocalizedDescription

-Specifies a localized description string that appears in the client software center or catalog web site.
-This is set to the single default language.
+Specify a description for this app in the selected language.
+The maximum length is 2048 characters.

 ```yaml
 Type: String